 Social identity providers: Facebook, Google and Apple

-For an optimal sign-in experience, federate with social identity providers whenever possible so you can give your customers a seamless sign-up and sign-in experience.
-In an external tenant, you can allow a customer to sign up and sign in using their own Facebook, Google, or Apple account.
-When a customer signs up for your app using their social account, the social identity provider creates, maintains, and manages identity information while providing authentication services to applications.
+For an optimal sign-in experience, federate with social identity providers whenever possible so you can give your users a seamless sign-up and sign-in experience.
+In an external tenant, you can allow a user to sign up and sign in using their own Facebook, Google, or Apple account.

-When you enable social identity providers, customers can select from the social identity providers options you make available on the sign-up page.
+When you enable social identity providers, users can select from the social identity providers options you make available on the sign-up page.
 To set up social identity providers in your external tenant, you create an application at the identity provider and configure credentials.
-You obtain a client or app ID and a client or app secret, which you can then add to your external tenant.
+You obtain a client or app ID, a client or app secret, or a certificate, which you can then use to configure your external tenant.

 Google sign-in (preview)